-As part of Cooper Union’s 2018-2019 season, Emily has been commissioned to write a song as part of a multi-composer song cycle, LETTERS TO THE PRESIDENT, to be performed in Cooper Union’s historic Great Hall.
+As part of Cooper Union’s 2018-2019 season, Emily has been commissioned to write a song as part of a multi-composer song cycle to be performed in Cooper Union’s historic Great Hall.

 The Great Hall at Cooper Union